k3fair/COVID-19-ON-model/README.md

 Simulation and model-fitting code for manuscript by Fair, Karatayev, Anand, and Bauch (2021).

 All data needed to run scripts are included in the "InputFiles" folder, with the exception of the parameter set inputs for covidHierV46_2Github_basesim.R, as the large number of files makes this infeasible.
 However, such parameter sets can be generated using covidHierV46_2Github_parmfit.R.
-Expected runtime varies between scripts.
+Expected runtime varies between scripts, but an individual simulation should run within 1 minute.

 **Scripts**